Shearman & Sterling: Controversies

-Among Shearman & Sterling's East Asian clients is the Malaysian sovereign wealth fund 1MDB, which (under the control of Jho Low) had wired $368 million from a Swiss bank to the firm's trust account to pay for, among other things, a Beverly Hills hotel, private plane and yacht rentals, and the production of the film The Wolf of Wall Street.
-Shearman & Sterling was named in a series of civil complaints filed by the DOJ "for having provided a trust account through which hundreds of millions of dollars belonging to Malaysia’s 1MDB fund were illicitly siphoned."
+Among Shearman & Sterling's East Asian clients was the Malaysian sovereign wealth fund 1MDB, which (under the control of Jho Low) had wired $368 million from a Swiss bank to the firm's trust account to pay for, among other things, a Beverly Hills hotel, private plane and yacht rentals, and the production of the film The Wolf of Wall Street.
+Shearman & Sterling was named in a series of civil complaints filed by the DOJ "for having provided a trust account through which hundreds of millions of dollars belonging to Malaysia's 1MDB fund were illicitly siphoned."
 However, the report added that neither Shearman nor any of its lawyers are accused of wrongdoing.

 Recognition

-Shearman & Sterling has attained recognition in a number of legal publications and industry rankings for its work in the United States and internationally across a range of practices areas, including: dispute resolution/litigation, international arbitration, project finance, public international law, capital markets, and mergers and acquisitions.
+Shearman & Sterling attained recognition in a number of legal publications and industry rankings for its work in the United States and internationally across a range of practice areas, including dispute resolution/litigation, international arbitration, project finance, public international law, capital markets, and mergers and acquisitions.

 Pro bono

-Shearman & Sterling has an active pro bono practice.
+Shearman & Sterling had an active pro bono practice.
 Globally, the firm was pro bono counsel to the International Criminal Tribunal for Rwanda (ICTR) in Arusha, Tanzania.
-Shearman routinely assists the ICTR through seconding one lawyer there per month to work on particular projects.
-The firm also assists FINCA International, the pioneering microcredit and village banking non-profit organization.
+Shearman routinely assisted the ICTR through seconding one lawyer there per month to work on particular projects.
+The firm also assisted FINCA International, the pioneering microcredit and village banking non-profit organization.
 Other pro bono initiatives include asylum cases, Violence Against Women Act petitions, criminal appeals and art law representations.